Basic Nutrition for Tennis Players

 If you’ve heard about one or more star tennis players following a gluten-free, low-carb or other diet, if they’re successful, they’re successful despite their inappropriate eating habits.
 Tennis players need complex carbs to quickly get the glycogen they burn during tennis matches.
 Healthy fats and lean protein are important food choices, but should be eaten in the right amounts at the right times.

 Following are tips for smart eating if you want your body to perform its best during activity.

-Carbohydrates are the primary food for muscle contraction, and therefore, the most important nutrient for peak athletic performance.
-Complex carbohydrates are more beneficial than simple carbohydrates, so stay more within this group.
+Glycogen is the primary fuel for muscle contractions during tennis.
+Your body creates glycogen from carbohydrates, fat or protein.
+The quickest source for this conversion is carbohydrates, which is therefore, the most important nutrient for peak athletic performance.
+Complex carbohydrates are more beneficial than simple carbohydrates (sugary, white carbs), so focus on this group.

 When to Eat?

-As you get closer to activity, lessen your fat and protein intake.
+As you get closer to activity, decrease your fat and protein intake.
 Dinner the night before should be high in complex carbohydrates.
-The day of your activity, you may want to consider grazing - - eating smaller quantities several times throughout the day.
+The day of your match, you may want to consider grazing – – eating smaller quantities several times throughout the day.
 Energy bars, muffins, fruits and vegetables are a great way to keep energy levels up.

 Familiarity Breeds Content

 Do not experiment with foods on game day.
 Try new foods before practice matches or fun runs.

 Fast Food Choices